 There is no formal requirement per se for registering the vendor agreement.
 By merely signing the agreement, it becomes enforceable.

 2. Is notarization along with a stamp duty required?

 It is not necessary for getting the agreement notarized.
 The signatures of both the parties suffice.
 Stamp duty on the agreement varies from state to state.

 3. What is the purpose of drafting a Vendors Agreement?

 A Vendor Agreement helps in achieving the purpose of maintaining clarity of the relationship between a buyer and a vendor.
 The agreement also outlines the roles, responsibilities, and liabilities of the vendor, in order to protect the interests of the buyer from the wrongs done by the vendor or protect the vendor from the buyer’s failure to fulfill the commitments undertaken.

 4. What is the need to make a Vendor Agreement?

-Vendor Agreement is required to maintain transparency to the expectations that both the buyer and the vendor have from each other.
-Its outlines the role of each party, payment terms, timeline of completion of outlined tasks and hence can help each party to secure their interests and legally enforce the agreement in case any party does not undertake its commitments.
+A Vendor Agreement is necessary to outline the roles, responsibilities, and liabilities of the vendor.
+It also lays out the payment terms, a timeline of completion of outlined tasks and hence protects the interests of the parties by giving them the recourse to legally enforce the agreement in case any party does not undertake its commitments.